DANS-KNAW/easy-deposit-api/docs/index.md

     Subcommand: change-state - Changes the state of a deposit, when changing to SUBMITTED just the state is changed, the rest of the submit-cycle is not started
-      -d, --description  <arg>   A desription of the new state --doUpdate             without this argument only the current status is shown in json format
-      -l, --label  <arg>         The label of the new state, one of: REJECTED, DRAFT, SUBMITTED, IN_PROGRESS, ARCHIVED
+      -d, --description  <arg>   A desription of the new state --doUpdate             Changes are not saved without this argument -l, --label  <arg>         The label of the new state, one of: REJECTED, DRAFT, SUBMITTED, IN_PROGRESS, ARCHIVED
       -h, --help                 Show help message